-Strong Christmas for online, convenience and premium
+Strong Christmas: online, convenience and premium

 The latest grocery share figures from Kantar Worldpanel, published today for the 12 weeks ending 5 January 2014, show Aldi, Lidl and Waitrose continued to record strong growth over the Christmas period.
 The online, convenience and premium sectors also performed well.